 We serve 85 per cent of Albertans and own more than half of the provincial transmission system.
-We operate approximately 12,500 kilometres of transmission lines and 280 substations – a network that transports electricity across the province in the blink of an eye.
+We operate more than13,000 kilometres of transmission lines and 300 substations – a network that transports electricity across the province in the blink of an eye.

 Our transmission system is enabling the development of a more competitive and sustainable electricity market by connecting Albertans to diverse energy sources such as wind power, solar, and biomass (energy produced from organic waste).

 Transmission lines, when interconnected with each other, become high voltage transmission networks or power grids.
-North America has three major grids: the Western Interconnection, the Eastern Interconnection, and the Electric Reliability Council of Texas (ERCOT) grid.
+North America has four major grids: the Western Interconnection, the Eastern Interconnection, the Quebec Interconnection and the Texas Interconnection.